cursorless-dev/cursorless/README.md

 This extension contributes the following settings:

 - `cursorless.showOnStart`: Whether decorations should appear on workspace start
-- `cursorless.hatScaleFactor`: How much to scale the hats by
+- `cursorless.hatSizeAdjustment`: Percentage to increase or decrease hat size; positive increases size
 - `cursorless.hatVerticalOffset`: How much to vertically shift the hats as a percentage of font size; positive is up

 ## Known Issues